vdhamer/Photo-Club-Hub/.github/README.md

    (gallery of images of a photographer in the context of one club).
    Clicking on a name shows a screen with the contents of the selected portfolio.
    Swiping left deletes an entry, but is seldom needed.
-   The `Search` bar filters the portfolios to only show photographers with that name.
+   The `Search` bar filters the list of portfolios.

-- `Settings` allows you to configure which kinds of members you want to see in the list of Portfolios.
-You can for example choose to show former members.
+- `Settings` allows you to configure which portfolios you want to be visible in the Portfolios screen.
+You can, for example, choose whether or not to include former members.

 - `Readme` contains in-app background information that is comparable to this text.

-- `Photo clubs` lists the photo clubs that are currently loaded.
+- `Photo Clubs` lists the photo clubs that are currently loaded.
    A purple pin on the map shows the location where a selected club meets.
-    A blue pin shows the location of non-selected photo clubs.
+   A blue pin shows the location of other nearby photo clubs.
-    A lock icon sets whether the map is frozen or can be zoomed and panned.
+   A lock icon sets whether the map is frozen or can be zoomed-and-panned.

-- `Photographers` lists the photographers currently loaded into the app.
-I It shows information that is club-independent.
+- `Who's Who` lists the photographers that you can be found in the app.
+   It shows information that is club-independent.
    The entries may display birthdays, and clickable links to personal (club-independent) photography sites.
    The `Search` bar filters the list of photographers.

+- `Individual portfolio`
+   The title of a portfolio is the photographer's name.
+   Note that there may be multiple portfolios for that photographer: one per photo clubs.
+   Images are shown in chronological order, with the most recent first.
+   For Fotogroep Waalre, you will see the year the image was created in the caption.
+   You can swipe to manually move to other images.
+   There is also an autoplay mode that advanced the image automatically after a few seconds.

 ### Multi-club Support

 Version 1 of the app only supported Photo Club Waalre (aka *Fotogroep Waalre*).
 Version 2 added support for multiple photo clubs.
-For a preview of how that works, drag down (“pull to refresh”) the Photo Club page.
+For a preview of how that works, drag down (“pull to refresh”) the Photo Clubs page.
 This loads just enough test data to demo the feature.

 <p align="right">(<a href="#top">back to top</a>)</p>